dlshu/adversarial-attack-on-IDS/README.md

 # adversarial-attack-on-IDS
-source code for the paper 'Generative Adversarial Attacks Against Intrusion Detection Systems Using Active Learning'
+Source code for the paper 'Generative Adversarial Attacks Against Intrusion Detection Systems Using Active Learning'.

 Requires the network traffic flow data file 'MachineLearningCSV.zip' from the CICIDS 2017 dataset.